jadwelny/jadwelny-rag/README.md

 ```bash
 sudo docker stop $(sudo docker ps -aq); sudo docker rm $(sudo docker ps -aq); sudo docker rmi $(sudo docker images -q); sudo docker volume rm $(sudo docker volume ls -q); sudo docker system prune --all
 ```

+## Steps to Add a New Table

+Follow these steps to properly add a new table to the project:

+1. **Create the Schema**
+   - Go to `models/db_schema` and define a new schema for the table.
+   - Include all the table specifications and constraints.

+2. **Add an Enum**
+   - In `models/enums/db_enums`, create an Enum for the new table.
+   - This helps maintain consistency for table references throughout the project.

+3. **Create the Table Model**
+   - Under `models`, create a model for the table using the schema defined in step 1.

+4. **Update Routes**
+   - Either create a new route or use an existing one.
+   - Add the necessary endpoint logic for CRUD operations on the new table.